Wednesday, March 31, 2010

 For my entree, I ordered the wild Alaskan halibut with shrimp risotto, leeks, mushrooms in a lobster reduction.
 The fish was cooked perfectly and just flaked off onto my fork.
 I'm totally a sucker for risotto in its simplest form, so adding the shrimp, mushrooms and leeks firmly placed me on Cloud 9.
 Portion size was perfect -- not too tiny and dainty, but too much that I couldn't finish my food.
 My better half ordered the pork, which he claims was so tender and juicy that it tasted like a good steak.
 The apples, cabbage and potatoes were great matched with the pork.
 I'm not a big pork fan, but even I have to admit that was some delicious "other white meat."

 And, for the grand finale, dessert.
 Of course I had eyed up the choices days before we headed to Eleven.
 What can I say?
 I'm a planner by nature.
 I try to order things that I wouldn't normally make myself, and pretty much every choice fit that requirement.
 The banana cream pie jumped out at me, and I couldn't say no. I wish I had brought my camera for just one picture of this after dinner beauty.
 I'm talking the prettiest and most delicious-looking dessert I've ever seen.
 I'd say it as more of a deconstructed banana cream pie: layers of caramelized sliced bananas, dulche de leche mousse, and housemade graham crackers.
 Oh my goodness.
 There aren't enough words in the English language to describe this tower of a dessert, nor do it justice.
 Just trust me.
-(Update: I just found a picture via Google images.
-Ours was a little taller and had about three layers of each component, but you get the idea.)

 I have to say that Eleven exceeded every expectation I had, and I had rather high ones going into this experience.
 It's tied for my favorite restaurant ever.
 I'd have to go back again to see if the second trip is as good as the first, but hey, I'm willing to put in that kind of work :)